workiom/monfield/README.md

     monfield is a tool for automating the update of a specific field in specific record.
-The fields to query by and to update are read from a CSV file, and the updates are executed on a remote mongo instance.
+The fields to query by and to update are read from a CSV file, and the updates are generated into a JavaScript script file, and then are executed on a remote mongo instance.

 REQUIRED ARGUMENTS: